[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 Tested: From 24 Feb.
 2012

 B&M Line brake plus with brake function.
 This does not use an accelerometer as I thought it might, but dynamo pulses (not a new idea btw.).
 A brakelamp seems to me rather pointless on a bicycle, see here.
-But more on this soon.
+As the brakelight functionality is activated depending on the speed of the pulses from the dynamo, this function doesn't work on a DC dynamo such as the Sunup Eco...

 Summary to come